-Unlike a lot of other scanners that tie up massive resources scanning on the user’s computer, TI handles all the processing at their data centers and pushes the filtered stock ideas to the end-user.
+Unlike a lot of other scanners that tie up massive resources scanning on the user’s computer, Trade Ideas handles all the processing at its data centers and then pushes the filtered stock ideas to the end-user.
 This is an efficient and streamlined model that results in quicker and more accurate scans.
-Try crunching over 6,000 stocks on your desktop and see how fast it functions if you don’t believe me.
+It’s really impressive how fast Trade Ideas can crunch data about thousands of stocks on a typical laptop.

 How Much Does Trade Ideas Cost?

 The Standard plan comes with all the basic scanning tools, including the Channel bar and built-in indicators that can be customized with your preferred settings.
 They also include charts, alerts, and top lists.
 All real-time data is included as well.

 Trade Ideas Platform Features